-Also, during the summer of 2023, the Corporation carried out a prospecting and mapping program on several areas of its project portfolio, including the Rose, Rose South, Rose North and selected Nemaska Belt projects, including the Lemare project.
+During the summer and fall of 2023, the Corporation carried out a prospecting and mapping program on several areas of its project portfolio, including the Rose, Rose South, Rose North and selected Nemaska Belt projects, including the Lemare project.
 The objective of the field program was to identify new pegmatite bodies through systematic geochemical rock sampling of all pegmatite bodies, in order to refine the geological interpretation of the properties and prioritize further exploration work, including drilling.
-A total of 866 rock samples were collected during the prospecting and mapping campaign.
+A total of 774 rock samples were collected during the prospecting and mapping campaign.